PacktPublishing/LLM-Engineers-Handbook/README.md

 `steps/`: Contains individual ZenML steps, which are reusable components for building and customizing ZenML pipelines.
 Steps perform specific tasks (e.g., data loading, preprocessing) and can be combined within the ML pipelines.

-`tests/`: Covers a few example tests used as examples within the CI pipeline.
+`tests/`: Covers a few sample tests used as examples within the CI pipeline.

 `tools/`: Utility scripts used to call the ZenML pipelines and inference code.